 The objective of the College Development and Communications Office is to raise significant funds for the College's future needs.
-Three years ago it established an "Annual Fund".
+Four years ago it established an "Annual Fund".
 The Annual Fund expects to raise funds through capital donations and by regular giving in order to help meet the College's longer term needs and provide bursaries, teaching, support for student hardship and financial resources in other specific areas.
-Many alumni make an annual donation to the College, Corpus has very good participation rates with alumni and this loyalty of Corpus alumni is appreciated.
-In many cases we have been able to take advantage of Gift Aid recovery.
+Many alumni make an annual donation to the College, Corpus has extremely high participation rates with alumni and this loyalty of Corpus alumni is appreciated.